rackerlabs/docs-dedicated-networking/load-balancer/api-docs/getting-started/examples/add-node.rst

     -H "Content-Type: application/json" \
     "$API_ENDPOINT/loadbalancers/load_balancer_id/nodes" | python -m json.tool

-Remember to replace the ``load_balancer_id`` in the examples above with its actual respective value:
+Remember to replace the ``load_balancer_id`` in the examples above with the ID for the load balancer that you want to update.

 -  **load\_balancer\_id** — as returned in your create load balancer response (see the examples in :ref:`Creating a Load Balancer <create-load-balancer>`)